DevonAllies/template/README.md

     ```

    This command will execute the R and Python code chunks within the Quarto document and generate the `template.pdf` file.

+## Acknowledgement

+This template was built using resources from Stellenbosch University